A counterexample to a conjecture of Adams: Abstract

 \section{Abstract}

-For any odd prime $p$ and any integer $n>0$ with $p^2|n$, we show that the mod $p$ cohomology ring of the classifying space of the projective unitary group $PU(n)$ is not completely detected by elementary abelian $p$-subgroups, providing counterexamples to a conjecture due to J. F. Adams.
-We also give an application involving Milnor operations and Brown-Peterson cohomology.
+A conjecture due to J. F. Adams says that, for any odd prime $p$, the mod $p$ cohomology ring of the classifying space of a connected compact Lie group is detected by its elementary abelian $p$-subgroups.
+In this paper, we show that the mod $3$ cohomology ring of the classifying space of the projective unitary group $PU(9)$ is not detected by its elementary abelian $3$-subgroups, providing a counterexample to this conjecture.
+We also obtain many algebraic results as byproducts.